 Postgraduate Poster Competition

 Each year, the Society welcomes postgraduates (at Master's and PhD level) to participate in a poster competition, producing a poster that showcases their research project.
-The competition judging takes place during the Annual Conference, which in 2026 will be held at the University of Leicester between 29th June and 1st July.
-Selected posters are displayed in-person at the conference, and prizes will be awarded for the best poster (£150) and the runner-up (50).
+The competition judging takes place during the Annual Conference, which in 2027 will be held at the University of Galway between 5th and 7th July.
+Selected posters are displayed in-person at the conference, and prizes will be awarded for the best poster (£150) and the runner-up (£50).

 The Society is delighted to announce the winners of the 2025 poster competition, for which judging took place during the Annual Conference at the University of Bristol.
 A full gallery of all 14 entries can be viewed here; the competition this year was organised by Tobias Barnett and Rebecca Boyd.